Financial Grants

 The main goal of pandemic grants is to assist and help those individuals who suffered a great loss as a result of the pandemic.
 Also, programs are created to support each individual to have a new beginning after the crisis.

 One of the major foundations of the pandemic grants is the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) which was signed into law last March 27, 2020.
-The $2.2 trillion allocations that give fast and reliable financial assistance services as a huge help for individuals in need.
+The $2.2 trillion allocations that give fast and reliable financial assistance serves as a huge help for the individuals in need.

 Almost all of the programs in terms of pandemic grants rely on this law.
 With this program, the United States and its citizens are continuously recovering from the breakdown of the pandemic.

 There are various available programs related to pandemic grants.
-You can see some of the programs below according to their resource classification.
+You can see some of the programs below according to their resources classification.

 Family

-• Applicants must be U.S. citizens and a resident of the local state which they are applying for.
+• Applicants must be a U.S. Citizen and a resident of the local state where they are applying for.

-• Applicants must have a child of the age of 18 or younger.
+• Applicants must have a child with the age of 18 or younger.

 • Applicants must be 18 years old or younger and act as the household head.